Shipton

 See also:

-- Shipton Conservation Area Review (2008) - a thorough survey of present-day Shipton, on the AVDC website
+- Shipton Conservation Area Review (2008) - a thorough survey of present-day Shipton, from the AVDC website